-Music is such a powerful wonderful part of creation, showing forth God’s creativity and His grace toward us, that it can cause such movement and yearning within us.
+Music is such a powerful and wonderful part of creation – We see God’s creativity and His grace toward us, that music itself can cause such movement and yearning within us.

-God created sound, song, notes, melody.
-And He gave to us the ability to create music, to play it, to listen and be moved.
+God created sound.
+Song.
+Notes.
+Melody.
+And He gave us the ability to create music.
+To play it.
+To listen and be moved.

-God’s word is clear here.
+God’s word here is clear.
 Music is for the service of the house of God.
-“Service” is found a bunch of times in this passage, and it’s pretty key.

-For us, the heart of music, of song and melody, notes, of creating, singing, listening – It’s about something bigger than ourselves.
+For us, the heart of music – It’s beat, the song and melody, notes, creating, singing and listening – This is all about something bigger than ourselves.
 And our response, our song, is about service.

 Psalm 98 and 100 speak of making a joyful noise to the Lord.